opensimworld/active-npcs/README.md

 ```
 You can then say "Bob dance" to have bob execute the notecard

 # Interactive menus

-An interactive prompt allows the npcs to have complex interactions with users.
+With interactive menus, your NPCs can ask your visitors to make a choice from a menu in the local chat.
 The following notecard asks the user if they want apple or an orange and gives an object to them:

 ```
 say Welcome to the shop!
 @prompt